toke/toke.de/content/code/langtons-ant-processing.md

 Langton's Ant in Processing 3.0

-Langton's Ant is interesting, a very simple algorithm produces an astonishing complex structure but will end in stable state in later cycles.
+Langton's Ant is interesting, very simple algorithm produces an astonishing complex, random looking structure but may end in stable state in later cycles.

 [Langton's_ant on Wikedia](https://en.wikipedia.org/wiki/Langton's_ant)